Retromorphic Testing with Hierarchical Verification for Hallucination Detection in RAG: Introduction

 \section{Introduction}

 Retrieval-augmented generation (RAG)~\cite{lewis2021retrievalaugmentedgenerationknowledgeintensivenlp} grounds large language models (LLMs) in retrieved documents, reducing their reliance on parametric memory.
 Yet LLMs may still \emph{hallucinate}, producing claims that are unsupported by or directly conflict with the retrieved context~\cite{ji2023hallucination}, even when the relevant evidence is present in the prompt.
 In this work, we define \emph{faithfulness} strictly with respect to the retrieved context, not external knowledge or the model's parametric memory.
 This restriction is particularly important in operational settings where the retrieved documents serve as the authoritative record.
 For example, if a user asks whether a subscription plan includes priority email support, the relevant evidence should come from the retrieved policy or product documentation rather than from what the model may have memorized or inferred from elsewhere, since such details may vary across plans and change over time.
-Note that such situations are very common in practice for many agents.
 This deliberate restriction ensures that every claim can be verified solely by inspecting the retrieved documents, a prerequisite for auditable deployment.
 A single unsupported claim in a deployed system can erode user trust and lead to flawed decisions.
 Detecting such unfaithful outputs before they reach end users is therefore essential.